Research Find the Answers

 If you use links, provide meaningful information.
 Note how in the following example, the writer identifies the link’s author and summarizes the key information.
 Also, beware of using a link to a non-public source like an article you accessed through your university’s library.
 You can avoid this problem by using the article’s digital object identifier (DOI), which we courteously included in the article cited above.

 In his book Secrets of the Greatest Snow on Earth, Jim Steenburgh outlines three difficulties in forecasting Utah’s powder conditions: (1) intervening mountain ranges, (2) steep, narrow topography, and (3) the effect of the Great Salt Lake.

 Back to Top

 Failure to properly document your sources, whether intentional or accidental, is plagiarism.
-It’s unethical and possibly illegal.
-Don’t mess with it.
-Your reputation and peace of mind are at stake, and the more successful you become, the more closely your every word will be watched, as these politicians found: CNN: From Speeches to Ph.D.'s: Politicians Called Out for Copying
+It’s unethical and possibly illegal, so don’t mess with it.
+Your reputation and peace of mind are at stake, and the more successful you become, the more closely your every word will be watched, as this Duke University commencement speaker found out recently.

 In addition to plagiarism, be aware of copyright and licensing restrictions.
 Don’t violate copyright by distributing documents or using images without proper permission.